OnJazz/SimpleGoogleCalculatrice/README.md

 Simple calculatrice google exercice.
 This exercice is about a web app.
 This web app is a calculator online.
 You can interact with it by clicking on button but also with keyboard inputs.
 This calculator is able to handle negative numbers, floating numbers, division, substraction, addition and multiplication.
-Calcul are made by a backend api which is basicly calculating it without any pre-done algorithms.
+Matter of time, this calculator does not support exponential writing Calcul are made by a backend api which is basicly calculating it without any pre-done algorithms.

 # Front end